davemlz/pssc25/README.md

 This repository contains the Hands-on session of the workshop.

 To open the notebook in Google Colab, please use this link: https://colab.research.google.com/github/davemlz/pssc25/blob/main/notebooks/hands-on-rs-ag.ipynb

+The slides can be found in this repository.
+You can check them here: https://github.com/davemlz/pssc25/blob/main/PSSC25_RS4AG.pdf